coatyio/coaty-js/docs/man/migration-guide.md

 Upgrade to the new approach as follows:

+* If you call static creation methods of a communication event type, e.g.
+  `AdvertiseEvent.withObject()`, remove the first argument `eventSource`.
+* If you call communication event observation methods `CommunicationManager.observeXXX()` remove the first argument `eventTarget`.
 * Stop using `CommunicationManager.identity` as this getter have been removed.
-  Instead, use `Container.identity` to access the container's identity object.
+  Instead, use `Container.identity` to access the container's identity object, i.e. from within a controller use `this.container.identity`.
 * Stop configuring identity properties in `CommunicationOptions.identity` as this property has been removed.
 Instead, customize properties of the container's identity object in the new `CommonOptions.agentIdentity` property.
 * Stop using `CommunicationOptions.shouldAdvertiseIdentity` as this property has been removed.
-* Stop expecting `ObjectLifecycleController` or your custom controllers to track the identity of controllers.
-Only identity of containers can be observed or discovered.
 * Stop using `Controller.identity` as this getter have been removed.
 Use `Container.identity` instead.
 * Stop defining `Controller.initializeIdentity()` as this method has been